Vietnam.vn - Nền tảng quảng bá Việt Nam

 Shipbuilding industry and opportunities from green transformation

 Faced with increasingly complex climate change and the priority of sustainable development, Vietnam’s shipbuilding industry is facing an important turning point in implementing green transformation.
-This is not only an inevitable trend but also an opportunity for the industry to improve its capacity, meet environmental standards, and contribute to our country’s commitment to zero emissions by 2050.
+This is not only an inevitable trend but also an opportunity for the industry to improve its capacity, meet environmental standards, and contribute to the country’s commitment to zero emissions by 2050.

 Báo Nhân dânBáo Nhân dân27/03/2025

-The commitment to net zero emissions has had a strong impact on all socio -economic sectors, including shipbuilding.
+The commitment to net zero emissions has had a strong impact on all socio-economic sectors, including shipbuilding.
 In addition, the International Maritime Organization (IMO) has issued regulations on reducing greenhouse gas emissions, especially reducing the amount of sulfur and other pollutants in marine fuels, aiming to use new fuels such as liquefied natural gas (LNG), methanol, and hydrogen to replace fossil fuels.
 To implement these commitments, fleets will certainly have to convert the energy used on board and old fleets will have to be replaced.

 As of December 2024, the total number of registered ships and vehicles is 1,490 and by 2030, the Vietnamese fleet is expected to be restructured and developed to about 1,600 to 1,750 ships.
-In addition, the shift of the shipbuilding industry from Europe to Asia will be a great opportunity for the shipbuilding industry to embrace innovation with “green” designs, taking advantage of low-emission technology to serve both domestic and export markets.
+In addition, the shift of the shipbuilding industry from Europe to Asia will be a great opportunity for the shipbuilding industry to embrace innovation with “green” designs, taking advantage of low-emission technology to serve both the domestic and export markets.

-Mr. Pham Hoai Chung, Chairman of the Board of Members of the Shipbuilding Industry Corporation, said: Currently, the country has nearly 90 shipbuilding enterprises and more than 410 inland waterway vehicle construction facilities.
+Mr. Pham Hoai Chung, Chairman of the Board of Members of the Shipbuilding Industry Corporation, said: Currently, the country has nearly 90 shipbuilding enterprises and more than 410 inland waterway vehicle building facilities.
 The Vietnamese shipbuilding industry has created many quality products, from 70,000 DWT bulk carriers, 1,700 TEU container ships, 10,000-20,000 DWT oil-chemical ships, to specialized ships such as tugboats, patrol boats, high-speed passenger ships, oil and gas service ships, and ranks 7th in the world in shipbuilding capacity.

 To realize the goal of developing “green” ships, in 2022, the Prime Minister issued Decision No. 876/QD-TTg approving the Action Program on green energy conversion, carbon and methane emission reduction in the transport sector, including a green transformation roadmap in the maritime industry.

-Accordingly, in the period 2031-2050, Vietnamese ships operating domestically must comply with the provisions of Annex VI of the MARPOL Convention (International Convention for the Prevention of Pollution from Ships) on energy efficiency and the Strategy for reducing greenhouse gas emissions from ships of the International Maritime Organization (IMO).
+Accordingly, in the period 2031-2050, Vietnamese ships operating domestically must comply with the provisions of Annex VI of the MARPOL Convention (International Convention for the Prevention of Pollution from Ships) on energy efficiency and the Strategy for Reducing Greenhouse Gas Emissions from Ships of the International Maritime Organization (IMO).

 Green transformation will open up opportunities to elevate Vietnam's shipbuilding industry, reaching the ability to build ships that meet international standards on emissions, environmental safety and operational efficiency.